mikenguyen13/data_analysis/_book/22-regression-discontinuity.md

 **Threats to RD**

--   Variables (other than treatment) change discontinously at the cutoff
+-   Variables (other than treatment) change discontinuously at the cutoff

     -   We can test for jumps in these variables (including pre-treatment outcome)